Hundreds show up in Nebraska for fight over name Josh

 KLKN-TV reports the Arizona student won, allowing him to claim the title of the true Josh Swain.

-The pool noodle competition that followed was open to anyone with the first name of Josh.
+The pool-noodle competition that followed was open to anyone with the first name of Josh.
+After the intense competition, the tiniest competitor, 4-year-old Josh Vinson Jr. of Lincoln, came out victorious.

-It was ultimately won by a 4-year-old, who was dubbed "Little Josh" by the crowd and hoisted into the air with a Burger King crown and a wrestling belt.
+As the idea for the brawl went viral, organizers decided to use the opportunity to contribute to charity.

-Josh Vinson Sr. on his son #LittleJosh and his victory in the #JoshFight:
+KLKN-TV reports participants and spectators brought non-perishable food items to donate to the Lincoln Food Bank, and an online fundraiser was set up for the Children's Hospital & Medical Center in Nebraska.
+So far, it’s raised more than $13,000.